truxnell/nix-config/README.md

 - [ ] Replace existing ubuntu-based 'NAS'
 - [ ] Expand usage to other shell environments such as WSL, etc
 - [ ] handle secrets - decide between sweet and simple SOPS or re-use my doppler setup.
+- [ ] keep it simple, use trusted boring tools

 ## TODO